 - Significance: X is morally good/bad.

-To give an alternate, more-testable statement of this framework: Any rebuttal that one offers against any claimed advantage/disadvantage exclusively targets one or more of these four categories of claims; you cannot make a rebuttal outside of these four categories of claims.
+To give an alternate, more-testable statement of this framework: Any rebuttal against any claimed advantage/disadvantage is exclusively one or more of these four categories of claims; these four categories cover all the ways in which a claimed advantage/disadvantage could be wrong.
 The four concept categories are therefore collectively exhaustive.

 At least, I believe the above is probably accurate, although I definitely recognize it is possible I’ve made an oversight for reasons described in this footnote.
 If you do disagree with such a claim, please let me know why!